Faizanfarhad/Email-Spam-Detection/README.md

 # Accuracy

-It has Accuracy of 95 percent
+It has Accuracy of 95%

 ## How to Run